Coffee Lake: List of 9th generation Coffee Lake processors (Coffee Lake Refresh)

 Even though the CPUs with F suffix lack an integrated GPU, Intel set the same price for these CPUs as their featureful counterparts.
 Intel eventually reduced the official pricing of those CPUs in October 2019.

 The Intel Core i9-9900KS CPU, released at the end of October 2019, features a limited one year warranty both for box and tray versions due to "its limited volume".

-Coffee Lake-S (Desktop processors)
+Coffee Lake-S (desktop processors)

-Workstation processors
+Server/workstation processors

-Coffee Lake-W CPUs require C242 or C246 chipset.
+Coffee Lake-E CPUs require C242 or C246 chipset.